eslam-gomaa/mysql_secure_installation_Ansible/README.md

        * If not able to login with socket, login with user/password
 - [x] Add an option to disable unix_socket
 - [x] make the output more understandable
+- [x] run different commands based on different MySQL versions (Due to changes in newer MySQL versions)

 ### To do,

 - [ ] Update the module doc
 - [ ] Test with more distributions
+- [ ] Thinking to test with the desired password first 🤔 ( `Changing password` will be updated if the script used `unix_socket` to login)

 ---